• FOR LIFE AND FAMILY

 NATALIE KING, MD, MA

-Palliative Medicine Physician, Intermountain Healthcare
+Palliative Medicine Physician, Intermountain Health

 Dr. Natalie King is a palliative medicine physician who specializes in caring for patients with serious illness and nearing the end of life.
 She is originally from Indiana and attended the University of Notre Dame.
 While in medical school at Tulane University, she founded the Catholic Medical Association Student Section.
 She completed internal medicine residency at the University of Utah and palliative medicine fellowship at the Mayo Clinic in Arizona.
-After fellowship she worked as a palliative medicine physician in Denver, Colorado, helping lead her hospital’s ethics committee and teach trainees.
+After fellowship she worked for several years as a palliative medicine physician in Colorado, helping lead her hospital’s ethics committee and teach trainees.
 She completed a master’s degree in bioethics from The Ohio State University, partnering with the United States Conference of Catholic Bishops to improve education around palliative care for Catholic laity.
 She has organized a forum for the Catholic Medical Association on end-of-life issues.
-She is passionate about education and advocacy about palliative medicine and ethical issues relating to serious illness and the end-of-life and is set to have a book released by Ave Maria Press in fall of 2024.
-She lives with her husband and daughter in Salt Lake City, Utah, and works at Intermountain Healthcare.
+She is passionate about education and advocacy about palliative medicine and ethical issues relating to serious illness and the end-of-life.
+Based on questions she has received at presentations she has given and from patients and their families, she recently wrote a book titled "Intensive Caring: A Practical Handbook for Catholics about Serious Illness and End-of-Life Care."
+Dr. King lives with her family in Utah.

 ASHLEY K. FERNANDES, MD, PhD

-Professor of Pediatrics, The Ohio State University
+Professor of Pediatrics and Associate Director, Center for Bioethics at The Ohio State University College of Medicine

-Ashley K. Fernandes, MD, PhD, is the Associate Director of the Center for Bioethics at The Ohio State University College of Medicine, and a Professor of Pediatrics at Nationwide Children’s Hospital.
-Dr. Fernandes received an MD from The Ohio State University, a PhD in Philosophy from Georgetown University, and an MA in Philosophy from Johns Hopkins University, with a focus on bioethics.
-He directs ethics education for pediatric residents at Nationwide Children’s Hospital.
+Dr. Fernandes received an M.D. from The Ohio State University, a PhD in Philosophy from Georgetown University, and an MA in Philosophy from Johns Hopkins University, with a focus on bioethics.
+He directs ethics education for pediatric residents at Nationwide Children's Hospital.
 His scholarly interests include Catholic Christian bioethics, Medicine and the Holocaust studies, pediatric ethics, and philosophical anthropology as it relates to medical practice.
 He has presented his work at international forums, and is the author of scores of peer-reviewed publications and three book chapters.
 After a decade as a hospitalist, he is now an academic primary care pediatrician and has been an expert witness in court cases defending the rights of Christian healthcare professionals and prolife organizations.
-Dr. Fernandes is a Fellow of the American Academy of Pediatrics and the American College of Pediatricians, an elected member of the AAP’s national Executive Committee on Bioethics, a member of the AOA Medical Honor Society, and a member of the Gold Humanism Honor Society, receiving the Leonard Tow Humanism in Medicine award twice—in 2020 and in 2010.
-He has been awarded OSU’s highest honors for teaching, including the Award in Mentorship, Professor of the Year Award, and Master Teacher Award.
-He is an active member of the Catholic Medical Association and is part of their national speaker board, and a member of Ohio Right to Life’s Board of Trustees.
+Dr. Fernandes is a Fellow of the American Academy of Pediatrics and the American College of Pediatricians, an elected member of the AAP's national Executive Committee on Bioethics, a member of the AOA Medical Honor Society, and a member of the Gold Humanism Honor Society, receiving Leonard Tow Humanism in Medicine award twice - in 2020 and in 2010.
+He has been awarded OSU's highest honors for teaching, including the Award in Mentorship, Professor of the Year award, and Master Teacher Award.
+He is an active member of the Catholic Medical Association and is part of their national speaker board, and a member of Ohio Right to Life's Board of Trustees.
 Outside of medicine, his interests include hiking in the National Parks, history, travel, and tennis.
 He lives with his wife and two boys in Dublin, Ohio.
+The views he expresses are those of his own and not those of his employers.

 ROLAND MILLARE, STD